needful0612/network_attack_detection/README.md

 2.  test the result **(remember to stop the script form above,they share the same port)**
     ```
     python ./scripts/client_test.py
     ```
+3. after you finish, use this to clean up those images, volumns and containers:
+    ```
+    docker-compose down -v --rmi all
+    ```

 ### Cloud Deployment